Thyroid cancer risks and causes

 Benign thyroid disease runs in families.
 If you have this type of condition in your family, then statistically, you have an increased risk of thyroid cancer.
 The risk is higher if more than one family member is affected.

-Thyroid cancer is more common in people who had radiotherapy treatment to the neck area at a young age.
-The cancer may develop years later – as many as 10 to 30 years after treatment.
+Thyroid cancer is more common in people who had radiotherapy treatment.
+The cancer may develop years later – as many as 10 to 40 years after treatment.
 This risk is highest for people treated with radiotherapy when they were children.
 But there is a slight increased risk for anyone who has had external beam radiotherapy.

 Thyroid cancer is also more common in survivors of atomic explosions or accidents.
 After the Chernobyl nuclear reactor accident, cases of thyroid cancer in the Ukraine rose in people exposed to radiation, particularly as children or adolescents.
 And thyroid cancer cases also increased in the USA after nuclear testing in Utah.